NLnetLabs/rpki-doc/source/krill/get-started.rst

 There is no standard script to start / stop krill yet.
 We will add this in the near future.

-For now you could use something like the following, naive, script to start krill.
+For now you could use something like the following, naive, script to start Krill.
-Just update the DATA_DIR variable to your real data directory, and make sure you saved the your `krill.conf` file there.
+Just update the DATA_DIR variable to your real data directory, and make sure you saved your `krill.conf` file there.

 .. code-block:: bash